mslinn/go-ethereum-walkthrough/overview.md

 FYI, the Gitter channel for `go-ethereum` is [a`ethereum/go-ethereum`](https://gitter.im/ethereum/go-ethereum).

-## Don&apos;t Try To Use Windows
-Don&apos;t attempt to use Windows for building or debugging `go-ethereum`.
-Even Windows Subsystem for Linux is problematic.
-Ubuntu and Mac are safe choices, most other Linux distributions are probably equally easy to work with.

 ## Code Reference Comments {#references}
 I&apos;ve added special comments in the displayed source code, in this format:
 ```go